-Name and Year of Birth Position(s) Held with Funds Term of Office and Length of Time Served Principal Occupation(s) During Past Five Years Tracy Gilvarry Grant Secretary Indefinite; Since General Counsel and co-founder of the Adviser and Leverage Shares Year of Birth:1978 Inception Sitates Dobromir Kamburov Year of Birth: 1985 Treasurer Indefinite; Since Inception Chief Operating Officer and co-founder of the Adviser and Leverage Shares.
+Name and Year of Birth Position(s) Held with Fund Term of Office and Length of Time Served Principal Occupation(s) During Past Five Years Tracy Gilvarry Grant Year of Birth: 1978 Secretary Indefinite; Since Inception General Counsel and co-founder of the Adviser and Leverage Shares.
+Dobromir Kamburov Year of Birth: 1985 Treasurer Indefinite; Since Inception Chief Operating Officer and co-founder of the Adviser and Leverage Shares.

 Fund Shares Owned by Board Members.
-The Funds are required to show the dollar amount ranges of each Trustee's "beneficial ownership" of Shares of the Funds and each other series of the Trust as of the end of the most recently completed calendar year.
+The Fund is required to show the dollar amount ranges of each Trustee's "beneficial ownership" of Shares of the Fund and each other series of the Trust as of the end of the most recently completed calendar year.
 Dollar amount ranges disclosed are established by the SEC.
 "Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the Exchange Act.

-As of the date of this SAI, no Trustee owned shares of the Funds.
+As of the date of this SAI, no Trustee owned shares of the Fund.

 Board Compensation.
-Independent Trustees are paid by the Adviser from the unified management fee paid to the Adviser and not by the Funds.
+Independent Trustees are paid by the Adviser from the unified management fee paid to the Adviser and not by the Fund.
 The Trust has no pension or retirement plan.
-No officer, director or employee of the Adviser, receives any compensation from the Funds for acting as a Trustee or officer of the Trust.
-The following table shows the compensation expected to be earned by each Trustee for the Funds' fiscal year ending September 30, 2024.
+No officer, director or employee of the Adviser receives any compensation from the Fund for acting as a Trustee or officer of the Trust.
+The following table shows the compensation earned by each Trustee for the Fund's fiscal year ended September 30, 2024.
 Trustee compensation does not include reimbursed out-of-pocket expenses in connection with attendance at meetings.

-Name Aggregate Compensation From the Funds Total Compensation From Fund Complex Paid to Trustees
+Name Aggregate Compensation From the Fund Total Compensation From Fund Complex Paid to Trustees

 Interested Trustees

 Jose C. Gonzalez N/A N/A

 Independent Trustees

-Sanjay R. Bharwani \$32,250 \$32,250
+Sanjay R. Bharwani \$0 \$32,250

-Neil Fleming \$32,250 \$32,250
+Neil Fleming \$0 \$32,250

-Tracy N. Packwood \$32,250 \$32,250
+Tracy N. Packwood \$0 \$32,250

 Control Persons and Principal Holders of Securities.
-A principal shareholder is any person who owns of record or beneficially 5% or more of the outstanding Shares of a Fund.
-A control person is a shareholder that owns beneficially or through controlled companies more than 25% of the voting securities of a Fund or acknowledges the existence of control.
-Shareholders owning voting securities in excess of 25% may determine the outcome of any matter affecting and voted on by shareholders of a Fund.
-As of December 31, 2024, the Trustees and officers, as a group, owned less than 1% of Shares of each Fund, and the following shareholders were considered to be principal shareholders of a Fund:
+A principal shareholder is any person who owns of record or beneficially 5% or more of the outstanding Shares of the Fund.
+A control person is a shareholder that owns beneficially or through controlled companies more than 25% of the voting securities of the Fund or acknowledges the existence of control.
+Shareholders owning voting securities in excess of 25% may determine the outcome of any matter affecting and voted on by shareholders of the Fund.
+As of the date of this SAI, no shareholder owned shares of the Fund.